frederikmartin/logwarts/README.md

     ```bash
     make symlink
     ```
-    Source your terminal profile and you can start running `logwarts` from anywhere in your terminal.
+    Restart your terminal session and you can start running `logwarts` from anywhere in your terminal.

 ### Usage